seanox/seanox-ai-nlp/README.md

     style L fill:#FFFFFF
     style M fill:#FFFFFF
 ```

+This conceptual overview serves as a foundation for understanding the individual
+components, which are detailed in the next section.

 # Licence Agreement
 Seanox Software Solutions is an open-source project, hereinafter referred to as